• Skip to main content

 Close-up photo of one serving of Pressure Cooker Indian Curry Beef Stew in gray bowl.

-Serve the Pressure Cooker Indian Curry Beef Stew with basmati rice which you can also make in the Fissler Souspreme Multi Pot!
+Serve the Pressure Cooker Indian Curry Beef Stew with basmati rice.

 Photo of Pressure Cooker Indian Curry Beef Stew in gray bowls with white basmati rice.